Gaza war protesters hold a 'die-in' near the White House as Netanyahu meets with Biden, Harris

 The protesters poured red liquid onto the street, saying it symbolized the blood of those killed in Gaza.
 They chanted, “Arrest Netanyahu,” and brought in an effigy of Netanyahu with blood on its hands and wearing an orange jumpsuit.
 The jumpsuit reads, “Wanted for crimes against humanity.”

-More than 39,000 people have died in Gaza since the start of the war in October.
-Dozens of Israeli hostages remain in Hamas captivity.
+More than 39,000 people have died in Gaza since the start of the war.
+About 1,200 were killed in Israel during the Oct.
+7 Hamas attack that started the war, and dozens of Israeli hostages remain in Hamas captivity.

 In an address to Congress on Wednesday, Netanyahu defended Israel’s conduct during the war, as thousands of demonstrators massed near the Capitol, marching through city streets carrying Palestinian flags and calling for Netanyahu’s arrest.